thehighnibble/thehighnibble.github.io/docs/vt132/operation/vt100/operator/setup-c/README.md

 ![SET-UP-C-CP437](./SetupC_cp437.jpg)

+The main purpose of providing [CP437](#pc-code-page-437) support is to allow visiting BBS systems that render menus and ASCII art expecting an ANSI terminal with VGA font support.
+You may find other uses but for general use this font is not as clear as the [DEC fonts](#dec-vt100-vt220-rom-code-page).

 ::: tip

 When CP437 is selected as the current font, rendering characters from the **DEC Special Graphics** character set will still work as they are automatically mapped to corresponding characters in the CP437 font.